Frequently Asked Questions About Postpartum Depression & Related Illnesses

 Can you get postpartum depression or anxiety after adopting a baby or child?

 Yes.
-For more on post adoption depression and some specific resources for your situation, read:
+For more on post-adoption depression and some specific resources we’ve put together for you, read:

 Post-Adoption Depression: Adoptive Mothers Need Not Suffer in Silence